COVID-19 pandemic in the Australian Capital Territory: 2021

 On 31 January 2021, Federal politicians flying in from Western Australia had to quarantine for five days when a sudden lockdown was declared in Perth and two adjoining regions.
 Parliament was scheduled to resume on 2 February.

-On 17 February 2021, the Australian Capital Territorys' public health emergency declaration was extended 90 days to 18 May 2021.
+On 17 February 2021, the Australian Capital Territory's public health emergency declaration was extended 90 days to 18 May 2021.
 Every three months during the pandemic, the ACT government has lengthened the public health emergency.

 On 22 February 2021, the first Canberran received a COVID-19 vaccination.
 She was a 22-year-old registered nurse, and a member of a COVID-19 testing team.

 On 23 June, due to a growing cluster of COVID-19 around Bondi in Sydney, the ACT Health Minister, Rachel Stephen-Smith, advised against travel to the Greater Sydney area.
 From 4pm that day the ACT Government placed restrictions on recent travellers from: